 - 1. Send a START condition on the bus. - Send the device address and read/write bit = LOW.
-The BUF16820 will acknowledge this byte. - 3.
-Send either the DAC_1 address byte to start at the first DAC, or send the address byte for whichever DAC will be the first in the sequence of DACs to be read.
-The BUF16820 will begin with this DAC and step through subsequent DACs in sequential order.
-The BUF16820 will continue to accept data for a total of 20 DACs; however, the four data sets following the 14th data set will be meaningless.
-The 19th and 20th data sets will apply to V{COM1} and V{COM2}. - 4.
-Send a START or STOP/START condition on the bus. - Send correct device address and read/write bit = HIGH.
-The BUF16820 will acknowledge this byte. - Receive two bytes of data.
+The BUF20820 will acknowledge this byte. - Send either the DAC_1 address byte to start at the first DAC, or send the address byte for whichever DAC will be the first in the sequence of DACs to be read.
+The BUF20820 will begin with this DAC and step through subsequent DACs in sequential order. - 4.
+Send a START or STOP/START condition on the bus. - 5.
+Send correct device address and read/write bit = HIGH.
+The BUF20820 will acknowledge this byte. - Receive two bytes of data.
 They are for the specified DAC.
-The first received byte is the most significant byte (bits D15-D8; only bits D9 and D8 have meaning), and the next byte is the least significant byte (bits D7-D0). - 7.
-Acknowledge after receiving each byte. - 8.
+The first received byte is the most significant byte (bits D15-D8, only bits D9 and D8 have meaning), the next byte is the least significant byte (bits D7-D0). - 7.
+Acknowledge after receiving each byte of data except for the last byte.
+The acknowledge bit of the last byte should be HIGH to end the read operation. - 8.
 When all desired DACs have been read, send a STOP or START condition on the bus.